 I love the word cruciferous.
 It’s bold just like the vegetables it describes, members of the cabbage family — crunchy, bitter, often spicy, and rarely bland.
 Think broccoli, cauliflower, radishes, collard greens, mustard greens, Brussels sprouts, turnips, bok choy, and arugula.
 They’re pungent, and well, ferocious!

-Cruciferous or Brassica vegetables have long been promoted as a key part of a healthy diet and are associated with reduced risk of heart disease and stroke.
+Cruciferous or Brassica vegetables have long been promoted as a key part of a healthy diet and are associated with a reduced risk of heart disease and stroke.
 They are also being studied for their potential role in cancer prevention.

 The health benefits are predominantly due to the fact that these vegetables are particularly high in fiber, a type of carb our bodies cannot digest.
 Fiber keeps our digestive system moving, helps regulate blood sugar and cholesterol levels, and can help keep weight in check.